Nation's Largest Hispanic Journalist Group Drops Sponsorship By Fox News

 The move will cost the National Association of Hispanic Journalists (NAHJ) some money since Fox was signed up to be a sponsor of their upcoming conference.

-The journalists' group published a letter to its members Thursday saying it will return to Fox News more than sixteen thousand dollars donated by the network to sponsor its upcoming conference in San Antonio.
+The journalists' group published a letter to its members Thursday saying it will return to Fox News more than $16,000 donated by the network to sponsor its upcoming conference in San Antonio, Texas.

-"To accept financial support from an entity that perpetuates the spread of disinformation to the public about the Hispanic and Latino community risks the integrity and credibility of NAHJ's 35 year mission," Hugo Balta, the Association's president wrote.
+"To accept financial support from an entity that perpetuates the spread of disinformation to the public about the Hispanic and Latino community risks the integrity and credibility of NAHJ's 35 year mission," Hugo Balta, the association's president wrote.

 Balta, a senior producer at MSNBC, said his group has been in contact with Fox's management to complain about what he and others consider to be anti-immigrant rhetoric, like when pundits on the conservative network talk about "an invasion" of the U.S. by migrants from Mexico and Central America.